phly/phly-mustache/README.txt

 This will overwrite any tokens already compiled by that instance.

-Since the tokens are template name/token list pairs, you can safely pass them to array_merge(), allowing multiple instances of phly_mustache to build up a large cache of template tokens.
+Since the tokens are template name/token list pairs, you can safely pass them to array_merge(), allowing multiple instances of phly-mustache to build up a large cache of template tokens.
 This will greatly improve performance when rendering templates on subsequent calls -- particularly if you cache the tokens in a memory store such as memcached.